A Canonical Semi-Deterministic Transducer: Notation

-\begin{itemize} \item A tree is a directed acyclic graph. $T'$ is a subtree of $T$ if both $T$ and $T'$ are trees and $T'$ is contained in $T$.
+\item A tree is a set of strings, $S$, such that $T[S] = S$. $S'$ is a subtree of $S$ if both $S$ and $S'$ are trees and $S'$ is contained in $S$.
 A strict subtree is a subtree that is not equal to the containing tree.